robertbingaman/dfs-odds/README.md

 # dfs-odds
 My final project for a Machine Learning course exploring if daily fantasy salary data can be exploited to identify profitable opportunities for sports gambling.
 This was not a comprehensive approach to the problem, rather a first investigation into it.

 The Jupyter notebooks highlight the process that I took to arrive at the final result of my project for a school project in Machine Learning at Georgia Tech.
+The numbers on the notebook files indicate the order in which they were prepared and should be looked at to evaluate the work.
 I did not publish the data that I used for this project as some of it was from a paid source, though I hope this can introduce some of my capabilities of data wrangling and analysis on an interesting subject.

 I have also attached the paper that I submitted in the Fall 2022 semester, which has already been graded, therefore, no concerns with sharing it here.
+Since submitting the project, there are many things I would do differently or add to the project, but the biggest one is that I would have done much more exploratory data analysis to identify relationships in the data and better guide my model selection process.

 In the paper, I discuss much more about the process and the approach I took, and share the following conclusions: